 Besides the physical damage mice cause, there are considerable health risks making mouse control essential.
 They contaminate our food and spread disease.
 Mice carry diseases such as Salmonella and Lymphocytic Chorio-meningitis.
 As well as disease, mice bring fleas, mites, and lice into homes.
 Another health risk includes allergies aggravated by the presence of urine and the dried feces contained in dust.
 Unaddressed, a mouse infestation can result in dangerous consequences.
 In addition to multiple health risks mice often chew through wiring and increase the risk of fire.
 Thus, making quick and efficient mouse control essential.

-Signs You Have a Mouse Problem
+Signs You Have a Mouse Problem and Need Mouse Control

 The first step in any pest problem is recognizing the signs.
 It is no different with mouse control.
 There are many telltale signs that mice are sharing your home.
 For example, you may find droppings around food, in cabinets, or on the floor.
 They are dark, the shape of a grain of rice, and roughly one-fourth inch long.
-Also, it is common to find the odor of urine around the areas they inhabit.
+Also, it is common to find urine odor around the areas they inhabit.
 Often gnaw marks are present around cracks and holes they have enlarged for easy access.

 Battling a Mouse Infestation